 Q: I noticed the ratio of patient to staff is very high, is that concerning?

-A: Caregiving facilities may have high turnover rates, which means there are less staff members available at any given time to assist patients.
+A: Yes.
+Many long-term care facilities have high turnover rates among staff members.
+This means there are less staff members available at any given time who know the needs of the patients and are readily available to assist.
+More troubling, facilities with high turn-over rates tend to be short staffed.
 In some cases, there may be so little staff members on shift that a resident may quickly become neglected.
-However, it is the responsibility of the facility to hire enough caregivers to support the residents.
-If you are concerned your relative has not been provided every meal, is behind on proper hygiene, or has messy/old clothing on, it may be time for further investigation.
+As a concerned relative, you must keep in mind that the facility has a legal duty to hire and provide enough caregivers to support the needs of the residents.
+If you are concerned your relative has not been provided every meal, if you find they are receiving poor hygiene, etc., its likely time for further investigation.

 Q: Are all staff at the nursing home qualified to provide care?

 A: Of course, the answer to this will vary depending on the facility, and some caregivers may have higher qualifications than others.
 However, the unfortunate truth is that the answer to this important question is frequently “No.” Some facilities attempt to justify their hiring practices by claiming that those with lesser credentials are “supervised” by others.
 But what happens when staff members who are under-qualified have to assist a resident alone because there are not enough fully-qualified caregivers around?
 In such facilities, this is certain to occur eventually, and the results are usually not good.
 A staff member who has not been trained to handle certain situations may commit abuse or neglect accidentally (a/k/a “negligently”) or may harm a resident when acting out of frustration.
 Either way, harm is virtually guaranteed to occur at some point.